 View Valerie’s Bio

 Claudia Lukas, PA-C

 Claudia Lukas is a certified physician assistant who joined the Johns Hopkins All Children’s Hospital neuro-oncology team in May 2017 and has worked as an advanced practice provider with the hematology-oncology division at Johns Hopkins All Children’s since 2003.
-She also directs the CanSurvive long-term survivorship program.

 Sonja Steinbrueck, R.N.

-Sonja received a bachelors in biology from Florida State University and a bachelors in nursing from the University of South Florida.
+She received a bachelors in biology from Florida State University and a bachelors in nursing from the University of South Florida.
 She is certified in chemotherapy by the Association of Pediatric Hematology/Oncology Nurses (APHON) and is a recipient of the Daisy Award and the Good Catch Award.